 No, you cannot see who stalks your Pinterest.

-By combining data from all Pins that include an image and, if relevant, a URL, Pinterest calculates Pin analytics.
-People who have saved material that you’ve published or saved content from the site via the Save button or our browser extension or elsewhere on Pinterest are included in this data.
-For example, if you save a Pin from your Pinterest profile, it will also include information about how many times it was re-pinned or shared by someone else.
+By combining data from all pins, including an image and, if relevant, a URL, Pinterest calculates pin analytics.
+People who have saved material that you’ve published or saved content from the site via the Save button, our browser extension, or elsewhere on Pinterest are included in this data.
+For example, keeping a Pin from your Pinterest profile will also include information about how often someone has repinned or shared it.
 Whenever you post something on Pinterest, you’ll be able to get real-time stats about it.
 These real-time data are an excellent method to discover how your Pin performs soon after publishing.
 Do not rely on the accuracy of these real-time numbers, which are only the best approximations.

 Acknowledge the following steps to see the pin status-